This post may contain affiliate links. Please read our disclosure policy.

-I’ve mentioned Mary Helen before when I told you about her skillet cornbread.
+I’ve mentioned Mary Helen before when I told you about her Skillet Cornbread and her Cheesy Potatoes.
 But I haven’t told you much about her.
 Imagine a woman with boundless energy, an eternal optimist, fiercely loyal to her family and friends, and oh so game to have a great time.
 That was Mary Helen.

 This is one of my favorite pictures of her with Keith’s dad, Bob.
 It was taken at Keith’s and my 30th birthday dinner (Keith and I are 2 days apart.)

 We lost Mary Helen 6 years ago after a long battle with breast cancer.
 As I write this, I realize that yes, it was a battle, but she won.
 Not cancer, not even her death could take from her the intense love and devotion of her husband of 43 years, of her sons, of her daughters-in-law, of her niece and nephew, of her grandchildren, of her friends.
 She was the kind of woman who leaves a void that can’t be filled by anything or anyone but her.
 We all miss her.
 We always will.

 But, believe me, she wouldn’t want us to spend much time focusing on loss and sadness.
 She’d much rather show you how to make a fabulous pie.
 So, here goes…